Feelfeel20088/Feelfeel20088/README.md

-Casual systems programmer / DevOps engineer who enjoys building, breaking, and fixing things.
+Casual systems programmer / DevOps engineer who enjoys building very funny things.
 I mostly work with Rust, Python, and do a fair bit of reverse-engineering public APIs.

 Open to working on literally anything.